cabforum/smime/SBR.md

 #### 3.2.3.3 Verification of authority

+(COREY: should go here of seperately in 3.2.6 per the RFC order?)
+- Authorised Rep
+- Delegation
+- Committing the company vs approving affiliation of subscriber
 ### 3.2.4  Authentication of individual identity

 The following requirements must be fulfilled to authenticate individual identity included in the `sponsor-validated` and `individual-validated` Certificate types.